-The Postgraduate Certificate in Anthropology & Development is a one-year part-time course designed for development and humanitarian aid professionals (and those who envisage such a career) who would like to add an anthropological perspective to their development expertise.
-The course provides a holistic and critical approach to culture, the inevitable context of all relief and development activity.
-This Certificate can be applied to the MA in Anthropology & Development, upon acceptance to that programme......
+The Postgraduate Certificate in Anthropology & Development is a one-year course designed for development and humanitarian aid professionals (and those who envisage such a career) who would like to add an anthropological perspective to their development expertise.
+This PG Cert has proven popular with a variety of students who, for one reason or another, are unable to enrol in the full MA programme and/or who want to sample anthropology to see if it is the right field for them.

 A degree (2.2 or higher) in Anthropology or cognate discipline, or a recognised international equivalent.